28 Years Later: Development

 In November 2022, Boyle, Garland and Murphy all indicated their interest in making a sequel to 28 Days Later.
 In June 2023, Boyle and Garland expressed in collaboration their intentions to "seriously" and "diligently" see the project enter production; while announcing that the script was now titled 28 Years Later, acknowledging the years it had taken to be developed.
 Boyle stated that he would like to serve as director, unless Garland chooses to.
 By July of the same year, Murphy stated that he had recently discussed the possibility of a third film with Boyle; once again expressing interest in reprising his role if Boyle and Garland return to the franchise in their creative roles.
+Garland originally wrote a spec script for a 28 Months Later, in which the rage virus had been weaponised by a military force, prompting a team of Chinese special forces to search for the original laboratory where the virus was developed in order to create a vaccine, with the whole film to be presented in subtitled Mandarin Chinese.
+However, Boyle disapproved of the script, as he felt the idea of weaponising the virus was an overused horror film trope, drawing comparison to the Alien film series.
+After the script was dropped, Garland said he decided to make the story "much stranger ... much odder".
+He stated that the new story had a connection to The Last of Us, and that the game had "such an impact" on him.

 In January 2024, it was announced that a third film titled 28 Years Later was officially in development; with plans for the project to be the first of a new trilogy of sequels.
 Danny Boyle directed the first instalment, with a script written by Alex Garland; while the latter will also write the scripts for each of the planned sequels.
-Boyle, Garland, Andrew Macdonald, and Peter Rice will serve as producers.
+Boyle, Garland, Andrew Macdonald, Peter Rice, and Bernie Bellew all served as the producers.
 In February of the same year, Murphy discussed his potential involvement with the project; that same month, it was reported that the rights to the first film had reverted to Macdonald from Searchlight Pictures.
-He promptly sold the first film's distribution rights to Sony Pictures, as well as rights to future sequels.
+He promptly sold the first film's distribution rights to Sony Pictures (after winning a highly competitive studio bidding war, beating out Warner Bros.
+Pictures, Universal Pictures, and Paramount Pictures), as well as rights to future sequels.
 (Note: Film rights to Weeks remain at 20th Century Studios.)
 In March 2024, Garland confirmed that he is writing a trilogy of sequel films.
 The following month, Garland said the 1969 film Kes was a major influence.
 Murphy was revealed as an executive producer later that month.
 The film was produced by Columbia Pictures, and DNA Films, with funding support from TSG Entertainment.